Have You Been a Victim of Violent Crime?

 What happens after I send my application?

 After receiving an application, it will be given a claim number.
-The application and related documentation received, including a complete offense report (which this office requests and receives from law enforcement), will then be reviewed to determine if the victim and/or claimant are eligible for compensation.
+The application and related documentation received, including a complete offense report or provider incident verification form (which this office requests), will then be reviewed to determine if the victim and/or claimant are eligible for compensation.
 This process involves verifying all the information presented in the application.
 A decision about whether the victim/claimant is eligible is usually made within 120 days.
 If the application is approved and expenses incurred as a result of the crime are eligible, payment will be made directly to providers or the victim/claimant.
 The victim/claimant is notified in writing of the decision to award or deny the claim.

 If I don’t agree with the decision, what can I do?